apollographql/apollo-server/docs/source/features/file-uploads.md

 ---
-title: File Uploads
+title: File uploads
-description: Enabling file uploads in GraphQL
+description: Enabling file uploads in Apollo Server
 ---

 > Note: This feature is incompatible with `graphql-tools`' schema stitching.
-See [this issue](https://github.description: Implementing custom directives to transform schema types, fields, and arguments
----/apollographql/graphql-tools/issues/671) for additional details.
+See [this issue](https://github.com/apollographql/graphql-tools/issues/671) for additional details.

 For server integrations that support file uploads (e.g. Express, hapi, Koa), Apollo Server enables file uploads by default.
 To enable file uploads, reference the `Upload` type in the schema passed to the Apollo Server construction.